 This spring, I finished my Ph.D in anthropology at UC Berkeley, and I'm spending the summer in Kansas City before heading to Harvard for a postdoc there this fall.
 I am an experienced college instructor in the social sciences and writing, and I have worked with many students to get them into top-level graduate probrams.

-University of California-Berkeley (ALSO MA: Columbia University 2009) - PhD, Anthropology
+Graduate Degree: University of California-Berkeley (ALSO MA: Columbia University 2009) - PHD, Anthropology

 College Level American History

 Q & A

 I am an enthusiastic teacher who works with students to develop strategies in writing, test-taking, and critical thinking, rather than simply giving them the answers.
 I strive to create an open environment for students to feel comfortable, even when they're not yet confident about the material.